datacamp/courses-introduction-to-python/chapter4.md

 - Print out `bmi`.

 *** =hint
 - Use a similar approach as the code that calculates `np_height_m`.
-This time, though, the you have to work with `height` and multiply with `0.453592`.
+This time, though, the you have to work with `weight` and multiply with `0.453592`.
 - To calculate the `bmi`, you will need the `\` and `**` operators.
 - To print out a variable `x`, type `print(x)` in the script.